Local Citations & SEO: Everything You Need To Know

 Keep in mind that individual business citation sites have their own rules and policies you should follow.
 That said, reliable business listings will have strict rules and verification steps to follow to keep their trust and authority in shape.

-For instance, Google My Business lets brands sign up their businesses without any cost.
+For instance, Google Business Profile lets brands sign up their businesses without any cost.
 However, you need to comply with a comprehensive verification process, ensuring that you own the company and that you are legitimately operating in the local area.

 Businesses need to pass specific verification standards to prevent fraud.
 Doing so maintains the site’s high standards and avoids brand catfishing, where a competitor could impersonate your listing and mess with your brand image.